What is unique about Mongolia? YPT have put together 21 amazing facts about Mongolia explaining just why we like the place so much!

 Mongolia Was Kind of Independent During World War 2

+Not just kind of indepenent, but aligned with the Japanese empire.
 During World War 2, the Empire of Japan set up the puppet state of Mengjiang, which had nominal sovereignty.
 One of the countries that recognized it was Manchukuo.
-The upper government ran by the last emperor of China – Puyi.
+The puppet government ran by the last emperor of China – Puyi.

 Mongolia Has Great Relations With the DPRK